 “To be honest, driving a truck was really scary at first,” Erika says.
 “My biggest fear was that I could seriously hurt someone if I was in an accident.
 What if someone cuts in front of me while I’m making a turn?”

-Erika overcame her fears, thanks to the PAM Driver Mentor Program.
+Erika overcame her fears, thanks to the PAM Transport Mentor Program.
 When student drivers come on board at PAM, they spend a minimum of two weeks driving “second seat” with a Driver Mentor.
 Once their mentor determines they’re ready for “first seat” and they pass their tests, they’re ready to become solo drivers.

 “We take up a lot of room in those big trucks,” Erika says.
 “But my mentor, Vicki, was so patient with me.
 She helped me face those fears and helped me realize that I can do this.
 I just have to pay attention and keep my eyes open.”